influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

 tasks and alerts available to a Chronograf installation.

-The following discussion will cover configuring Kapacitor to communicate with a secure InfluxDB server; enabling TLS in Kapacitor; and connecting a TLS enabled Kapacitor server to Chronograf.
+The following discussion will cover configuring Kapacitor to communicate with a secure InfluxDB server, enabling TLS in Kapacitor and connecting a TLS enabled Kapacitor server to Chronograf.

 Authentication and Authorization are not fully implemented in the open-source